prominence-eosc/docs-eosc/source/using-the-api.rst

    export ACCESS_TOKEN=<token>

+Here ``<token>`` should be replaced with the actual access token obtained from either https://aai.egi.eu/fedcloud directly or from the refresh token obtained from this page.

 Create a file containing the JSON description of a job.
 In this example we use a file ``testpi.json`` containing the following:

 .. code-block:: json